borjauria/Module-1-Project-Iron-Hack/README.md

 # Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.
+But..
+You can see the requirements.txt file to get a better idea of what you will need

 Pandas
 Mathplot